-This is your first step keeping yourself warm in the entire trip.
+This is your first step keeping yourself warm on the entire trip.
 Choose a campsite wisely.
 Find a protected perfect place where the wind is not too loud.
 If possible, choose a place where plenty of trees available to prevent wind from reaching you.
 Trees will always shield your tent from the wind.

 Remember, biggest defense against cold is your sleep bag.
 There is thousands of bag available in the market.
 Don’t think every sleeping bag will fit you.
 Use a sleeping bag which has at least 20 degrees F temperature rate.
 Choose a sleeping bag which will suit you most.
 It will not be too small or too large.
 Select one considering your height and size.
-You may also take a look cold-weather tents.

 If you install your tent in a cold place where snowfall constantly, it will end up much colder, the ground is always cold.
 It’s good to use a proper layer of insulation rather than nothing at all.
 If the situation gets worse try putting some extra layer inside your sleeping bag like a blanket, towel or mat.

 Make the place flat where you will sleep to avoid getting outside of your bed again and again.
-To make your bed warm, you can use rocks and stone to heat up near a fire, and it will retain heat from surprisingly long time.
+To make your bed warm, you can use rocks and stone to heat up near a fire, and it will retain heat from a surprisingly long time.
 Avoid overheating yourself by keeping your mouth and nose outside of your sleeping bag.
 Also, keeping mouth and nose inside of sleeping can create excess moisture inside via your breath.

-2. Bring calories-rich foods
+2. Bring calorie-rich foods

 You must take a good amount of calories-rich food to feel better.
 Eat plenty of calories rich and warms foods.
-If possible, eat snacks in every few hours during your winter camping.
+If possible, eat snacks every few hours during your winter camping.

 Before getting into bed, eat foods that produce heat in the body, maybe a bar of chocolate, egg, cheese, etc. Choose a portion of food that high in protein and includes a good amount of calories.
 Either you can drink something that’s hot but not listed in caffeine.

 Hydration is essential for survival.
 Moreover, the easiest way to generate a little extra heat on your body is to keep a hot water bottle with yourself.
 Drink tons of warm liquids to generate heat in your body.
-To keep your food safe from cold and wildlife animals, you can use tight air container and keep it around your tent.
+To keep your food safe from cold and wildlife animals, you can use a tight air container and keep it around your tent.

 3. Make your sleeping surface flat